hanneslsm/bittnerkrull25/README.md

 });
 ```
 2. Define the Style in SCSS:
 Within the src/scss/ directory, create SCSS files corresponding to specific blocks.
-For example, to add a custom style to the Button block, define the styles in src/scss/core-button.scss.
+For example, to add a custom style to the Button block, define the styles in src/scss/blocks/core-button.scss.
 ```
 .is-style-bittnerkrull-elevated {
   border-bottom: 4px solid black;
 }
 ```
-3. Import the SCSS File:
+3. Import the SCSS File (not necessary for core blocks):
 In `src/scss/global.scss`, import the new SCSS file:
 `@use "./scss/core-button.scss";`
+Core blocks from `src/scss/blocks/` get automatically enqueued.

 ## Deplyoment